Justice and Development Party (Turkey): Elections

-The party has won pluralities in the six most recent legislative elections, those of 2002, 2007, 2011, June 2015, November 2015, and 2018.
+The party has won pluralities in the seven most recent legislative elections, those of 2002, 2007, 2011, June 2015, November 2015, 2018 and 2023.
 The party held a majority of seats for 13 years, but lost it in June 2015, only to regain it in the snap election of November 2015 but then lose it again in 2018.
 Its past electoral success has been mirrored in the three local elections held since the party's establishment, coming first in 2004, 2009 and 2014 respectively.
 However, the party lost most of Turkey's biggest cities including Istanbul and Ankara in 2019 local elections, which has been attributed to the Turkish economic crisis, accusations of authoritarianism, as well as alleged government inaction on the Syrian refugee crisis.

 2002 general elections

-The AKP won a sweeping victory in the 2002 elections, which saw every party previously represented in the Grand National Assembly ejected from the chamber.
+The AK Party won a sweeping victory in the 2002 elections, which saw every party previously represented in the Grand National Assembly ejected from the chamber.
 In the process, it won a two-thirds majority of seats, becoming the first Turkish party in 11 years to win an outright majority.
 Erdoğan, as the leader of the biggest party in parliament, would have been normally given the task to form a cabinet.

-However, according to the Turkish Constitution Article 109 the Prime Ministers had to be also a representative of the Turkish Parliament.
+However, according to the Turkish Constitution Article 109 the prime ministers had to be also a representative of the Turkish Parliament.
 Erdoğan, who was banned from holding any political office after a 1994 incident in which he read a poem deemed pro-Islamist by judges, was therefore not.
 As a result, Gül became prime minister.

-It survived the crisis over the 2003 invasion of Iraq despite a massive back bench rebellion where over a hundred AKP MPs joined those of the opposition Republican People's Party (CHP) in parliament to prevent the government from allowing the United States to launch a Northern offensive in Iraq from Turkish territory.
+It survived the crisis over the 2003 invasion of Iraq despite a massive back bench rebellion where over a hundred AK Party MPs joined those of the opposition Republican People's Party (CHP) in parliament to prevent the government from allowing the United States to launch a Northern offensive in Iraq from Turkish territory.
 Later, Erdoğan's ban was lifted with the help of the CHP and Erdoğan became prime minister by being elected to the parliament after a by-election in Siirt.

-The AKP has undertaken structural reforms, and during its rule Turkey has seen rapid growth and an end to its three decade long period of high inflation rates.
+The AK Party has undertaken structural reforms, and during its rule Turkey has seen rapid growth and an end to its three decade long period of high inflation rates.
 Inflation had fallen to 8.8% by 2004.

-Influential business publications such as The Economist consider the AKP's government the most successful in Turkey in decades.
+Influential business publications such as The Economist consider the AK Party's government the most successful in Turkey in decades.

 2004 local elections

-In the local elections of 2004, the AKP won 42% of the votes, making inroads against the secular Republican People's Party (CHP) on the South and West Coasts, and against the Social Democratic People's Party, which is supported by some Kurds in the South-East of Turkey.
+In the local elections of 2004, the AK Party won 42% of the votes, making inroads against the secular Republican People's Party (CHP) on the South and West Coasts, and against the Social Democratic People's Party, which is supported by some Kurds in the South-East of Turkey.

-In January 2005, the AKP was admitted as an observer member in the European People's Party (EPP).
+In January 2005, the AK Party was admitted as an observer member in the European People's Party (EPP).
 However, it left the EPP to join the Alliance of European Conservatives and Reformists (AECR) in 2013.